Yearly Highlights

 • Two trainee oral presentations at ASHG in Denver

-• We adopted cloud computing (supplementary grant to multi-omics R01)
+• We adopted cloud computing (supplementary award to multi-omics R01)

 • Joined: 2 staff scientists (Anjing Liu, Ruixi Li); Left: 2 master’s students (Zining Qi to PhD, University of Chicago; Haochen Sun to PhD, Mount Sinai)